-Complete Guide to Limited Slip Differentials
+A Simple Guide to Limited Slip Differentials

-Open Differentials Vs. Limited Slip
+Open Vs. Limited Slip Differentials

-In more modern times, open differentials were created to provide equal power to a set of wheels while allowing them to turn at different speeds.
-With an open differential, one wheel could spin faster than the other, and the wheels would spin in different directions.
-The problem is, open differentials still give the same amount of torque or power to both wheels, even if one wheel has less traction.
-For a long time, open differentials satisfied the need for most standard, casual driving.
-But humans didn’t stick with standard driving.
-We needed more.
+In modern times, open differentials were designed to provide equal power to a set of wheels while allowing them to turn in different directions and speeds.
+The feature of the open differential is that it provides the same amount of torque to both wheels, even if one wheel has less traction.
+For a long time, open differentials satisfied the need for most casual driving until more power and maneuverability was needed.
+Hence, the limited-slip differential entered the market.

-What do Limited Slip Differentials Do?
+The Benefit of Limited Slip Differentials

 Why Limited Slips Matter During Turns

 When a vehicle makes a turn of any kind, the outside wheel spins faster than the inside wheel because the inside wheel is making a tighter and shorter distant turn than the outside.
 Without any differential, the vehicle would probably fishtail because the inside wheel would be locked to the outside wheel’s speed, causing it to skid, and creating massive tire wear.

 A differential allows wheels to make a turn by letting them spin at different speeds, but the limited-slip differential takes things a step further by giving the wheel with greater traction and more power.